dhaviland/DataCleaningProject/README.md

       dataSummary.txt

-For more info describing the data inputs and the results produced by this script, Check the project codebook included in this repository.
+For more info describing the results produced by this script, Check the project codebook included in this repository.

-      Accelerometer Project Codebook
+      Accelerometer Project Codebook.txt

 The script "run_analysis.R" processes the data as follows: